cglacet/uuid-scheme/README.md

 # Get universal link to any of your file using the UUID-scheme

-Create permanent links to any file on your Mac so you never have dead links in your notes (or any other place you want to have URI references).
+Create permanent links to any file on your Mac so you never have dead links in your notes anymore.
+Links created using this mechanism can be used pretty much anywhere in your Mac applications.

+Every file will be opened with the default application for its type.
+The default application for a given file type can be [modified in the finder](https://www.techjunkie.com/default-applications-macos/.

 ## Installation